Self-Adjusting Mutation Rates with Provably Optimal Success Rules: Introduction

 \subsection{Our Results}

-In this work, we complement the empirical study~\cite{DoerrW18} and rigorously prove that, for suitably chosen hyper-parameters $A$ and $b$, the \oea using this multiplicative update scheme has an asymptotically optimal expected optimization time on the \leadingones function $\LO:\{0,1\}^n \to [0..n]=\{0\}\cup \N_{\le n}, x \mapsto \max\{i \in [0..n] \mid \forall j \le i: x_j=1\}$, where in this work we refer to an optimization time as ``asymptotically optimal'' when it is optimal up to lower order terms among all dynamic choices of the mutation rate, and we use optimization time and running time interchangeably.
-For the \oeares we also rigorously prove a bound on the expected optimization time on \leadingones, which we show by numerical evaluations to coincide almost perfectly with the performance achieved by the best possible \oeares with optimally controlled mutation rates.
+In this work, we complement the empirical study~\cite{DoerrW18} and rigorously prove that, for suitably chosen hyper-parameters $A$ and $b$, the \oea using this multiplicative update scheme attains the asymptotically optimal expected optimization time across all fitness-dependent mutation rates on the \leadingones function $\LO:\{0,1\}^n \to [0..n]=\{0\}\cup \N_{\le n}, x \mapsto \max\{i \in [0..n] \mid \forall j \le i: x_j=1\}$, where in this work we refer to an optimization time as ``\emph{asymptotically optimal}'' when it is optimal up to lower order terms among all dynamic choices of the mutation rate, and we use optimization time and running time interchangeably.
+For the \oeares we also rigorously prove a bound on the expected optimization time on \leadingones, which we show by numerical evaluations to coincide almost perfectly with the performance achieved by the \oeares with optimal fitness-dependent mutation rates.

 Following the above-described suggestion made in~\cite{KernMHBOK04}, and adapting to the common notation, we formulate our theoretical results using the parametrization $A=F^s$ and $b=1/F$, where $F>1$ is referred to as the \emph{update strength} and $s$ is referred to as the \emph{success ratio}.
 As seen above, a success \emph{ratio} of $4$ corresponds to a one-fifth success \emph{rule}.